 The first optional plate made available in Connecticut.
 Proceeds go to environmental causes related to Long Island Sound.
 General-issue plates began with “LIS-100”, then moving to a 100-LAA format.

 This is one of a few early plates made with letters and numbers stamped with taller Maine-style dies.
+These also do not have a recess for the decal in the upper left corner.

 This one has an old number transferred to this base.